Suyash2810/Posteoid/README.md

 Handle the pagination or pager

-Create functionality for liking or disliking someone's comment. post create page required to be styled.
+Create functionality for liking or disliking someone's comment.
+Create an indicater that shows the total numbe of pdf generations for the post to the respective creator.